dugoh/gha/README.md

-try github actions and pages
+Try github actions and pages.